 How to prevent the flu

-It’s not too late to get the flu vaccine, which is the best way to protect yourself and others.
+Now is the time to get the flu vaccine, which is the best way to protect yourself and others.
 Flu vaccines are available at your doctor’s office and at many local pharmacies.
-Sharp Rees-Stealy patients can visit one of six Sharp Rees-Stealy flu clinics around the county, which are open until January 12.
+Sharp Rees-Stealy patients can find information on receiving their vaccine by visiting sharp.com/fluvaccine, or through their primary care doctor.
 Sharp Community Medical Group patients can visit one of these vaccine locations.

 Wash your hands frequently.

 Proper hand-washing remains one of the most effective illness prevention techniques.
 Use soap and water, and wash for at least 20 seconds before eating, after using the restroom and after coming in contact with multiuse surfaces.
 Remember to cough or sneeze into your elbow rather than your hands, and to wipe down common items such as phones and work surfaces with antibacterial wipes or spray.

 Encourage sick loved ones not to share their germs.
 Also, if you’re not feeling well, limit contact with those who are in a high-risk group, including the very young, pregnant women, older adults and people with chronic health conditions such as asthma, diabetes or cancer.

 What to do if you think you might have the flu

 If you have a fever, cough, and severe aches and pains, stay home from work or school.
 Your friends and colleagues will thank you.
 Rest and fluids at home are the best way to get better.
 Manage your fever and pain with acetaminophen (Tylenol®).
 Warm fluids and steam can help keep you hydrated and soothe irritated nasal passages.
 Stay home until you have been fever-free for 24 hours.